How to Sell eCommerce Goods Without a Shopping Cart in WordPress

 If you need a special feature that doesn’t come standard with a simple payment plugin like WP Simple Pay, you may have to go through the hassle of installing a shopping cart and attaching the right extension or add-on.
 Make sure the feature is truly worth your time and/or the development cost before you go down this road.

-Use Only the Tools You Need
+Use Only the Tools You Need RIGHT NOW!

 As you build a business, it’s tempting to consider what it will look like in the future.
 You might think, “I’ll have lots of products someday, so I’ll save time by setting up a shopping cart now.”
 It’s good to think about the future, but building more than you need today will actually cost you time and money.